twodeadgirls/twodeadgirls.github.io/aboutme.md

 <p>In 2014 Awarded the Zilphea Horton Grant by the <a href="https://www.highlandercenter.org">Highlander Foundation</a>.
   This was used to research and <a href="https://medium.com/@jonbcarroll/leaked-documents-reveal-dothan-police-department-alleged-to-have-planted-drugs-f89109dc196e"> document victims</a> in a community ranked by Harvard's Center for Government Ethics as one of the most corrupt in the nation - Alabama’s 20th judicial district.
 A book of these photographs, “Save the Kennys” is forthcoming.

+FROM 2013 TO 2015 I wrote a weekly op-ed piece for a comunnity non-profit newspaper The Henry County Reporter and wrtten articles in the Eufaula Tribune and Truthout.